Safford Unified School District v. Redding: Supreme Court

 The school officials filed a petition for a writ of certiorari with the Supreme Court, which granted certiorari on January 16, 2009, in order to review two questions: (1) "whether the Fourth Amendment prohibits public school officials from conducting a search of a student suspected of possessing and distributing a prescription drug on campus in violation of school policy", and (2) "whether the Ninth Circuit departed from established principles of qualified immunity in holding that a public school administrator may be liable in a damages lawsuit under 42 U.S.C. § 1983 for conducting a search of a student suspected of possessing and distributing a prescription drug on campus".

 Opinion of the Court

 Justice David Souter delivered the opinion of the Court, which affirmed the Ninth Circuit in part, reversed in part, and remanded.
-Seven justices—all but Justice Clarence Thomas—agreed with Souter that the strip search violated Redding's Fourth Amendment rights, while six justices—all but Justices John Paul Stevens and Ruth Bader Ginsburg—agreed with Souter that the individual school officials were entitled to qualified immunity because the search's unconstitutionality was not clearly established at the time of the violation.
+In a vote of 8–1, the Court affirmed the Ninth Circuit's judgment that the search of Redding violated the Fourth Amendment; Justice Clarence Thomas would have held that the search did not violate the Fourth Amendment.
+In a vote of 7–2, the Court reversed the Ninth Circuit's judgment with respect to qualified immunity, holding that the school officials were entitled to qualified immunity because the search's unconstitutionality was not clearly established at the time of the violation; Justices John Paul Stevens and Ruth Bader Ginsburg would have held that the assistant principal was not entitled to qualified immunity.